-If you or someone you love meets 2 or more of the above criteria, a 30-day program may be an important first step to getting clean.
+If you or someone you love meets 2 or more of the above criteria, a 30 day rehab program may be an important first step to getting clean.
 When looking for programs, consider whether you want to stay close to home or take a break from your home environment to focus entirely on recovery in a sober facility.

-How Much Does a 30-day Drug Abuse Program Cost?
+How Much Does a 30 day Rehab Program Cost?